sinhote/sunhill-test/README.md

 # Sunhill Practical Development Task: Bank Accounts

+## Compile this project

+In the root folder of the project, run:

+    mvn clean install

+After the unit tests complete and the build finishes successfully, a file with name `bank-0.0.1-SNAPSHOT.jar` will be created in the `target` folder.

+## Run this project

+For convenience, the generated `.jar` file can be run directly as:

+    java -jar bank-0.0.1-SNAPSHOT.jar

+## Description of the classes, design decisions and assumptions

 A set of classes representing bank accounts with certain operational characteristics have been developed as requested.
 The main characteristics are:

 * They must work concurrently: